imixs/open-bpmn/open-bpmn.glsp-client/open-bpmn-theia/README.md

 # Open-BPMN - Theia

-Open-BPMN-Theia is a Node.js library and part of the [Open-BPMN](../../README.md) client library.
+Open-BPMN-Theia is a Node.js library and part of the [Open-BPMN](https://www.open-bpmn.org/) project.
 The module `@open-bpmn/open-bpmn-thea` integrates  Open-BPMN into the Eclipse Theia platform.
 ## Build and Dependencies

 To build the client module run